 More detailed information on locations to be covered, premises passed, and timing of the build will be provided on this website via regular updates.

-The Fibrus/Stratum Team will publish the roll out plan for Stratum before the end of the year.
+The Fibrus/Stratum Team have an established roll out plan for Project Stratum.
 Whilst the plan may be subject to change, we feel that it is important to provide our best view of ‘where and when’ as early as possible.
-Changes are likely to occur - it is simply not possible with a programme of this nature, spread over an area as large as Northern Ireland, to plan in detail every area at the same time.
+Changes are likely to occur – it is simply not possible with a programme of this nature, spread over an area as large as Northern Ireland, to plan in detail every area at the same time.
 As a result some areas will be planned and then enabled before others.
 The Stratum team fully appreciates the significant benefits hyperfast broadband will bring and therefore understands the frustration in waiting.
 The team will endeavor to keep you informed as plans evolve and the maps on the website will be regularly updated.

-To get fibre broadband, you will need to place an order with an Internet Service Provider (ISP).
+To get fibre broadband, you will need to place an order with an Retail Service Provider (RSP).
 This is because fibre broadband uses a different technology to your current broadband and an engineer will need to visit your premises to install the necessary equipment.

-Links to ISPs offering fibre broadband can be found on this website (RSP’s) so you can shop around and choose the best deal to meet your requirements.
+Links to ISPs offering fibre broadband can be found on this website (Retail Service Provider) so you can shop around and choose the best deal to meet your requirements.